Charlottesville, Virginia: Sports

 Lacrosse has become a significant part of the Charlottesville sports scene.
-The Virginia Men's team won their first NCAA Championship in 1972; in 2006, they won their fourth National Championship and were the first team to finish undefeated in 17 games (then a record for wins).
+The Virginia Men's team won their first NCAA Championship in 1972; in 2006, they won their fourth national championship and were the first team to finish undefeated in 17 games (then a record for wins).
 The team won its seventh National Championship in 2021.
 Virginia's Women's team has three NCAA Championships to its credit, with wins in 1991, 1993, and 2004.
+The team most recently lost in 2023 semi finals to Notre Dame by a score of 13–12 in overtime on May 27, 2023.
 The soccer program is also strong; the Men's team shared a national title with Santa Clara in 1989 and won an unprecedented four consecutive NCAA Division I Championships (1991–1994).
 Their coach during that period was Bruce Arena, who later won two MLS titles at D.C.
 United and coached the U.S. National Team during the 2002 and 2006 World Cups.
 The Virginia Men's soccer team won the NCAA Championship again in both 2009 and 2014 under coach George Gelnovatch.
 Virginia's baseball team, has enjoyed a resurgence in recent years, under Head Coach Brian O'Connor, after hosting several regionals and Super Regionals in the post-season, and playing in the 2009, 2011, and 2014 College World Series.
 They finished as runners-up in the 2014 edition, despite outscoring Vanderbilt 17–12 in the three-game series.
 The team then avenged this loss the following year, beating Vanderbilt in 2015 for its first NCAA baseball title.

 Charlottesville area high school sports have been prominent throughout the state.
 Charlottesville is a hotbed for lacrosse in the country, with teams such as St. Anne's-Belfield School, The Covenant School, Tandem Friends School, Charlottesville Catholic School, Charlottesville High School, Western Albemarle High School and Albemarle High School.
 Charlottesville High School won the VHSL Group AA boys' soccer championship in 2004.
 St. Anne's-Belfield School won its fourth state private-school championship in ten years in football in 2006.
 The Covenant School won the state private-school title in boys' cross country in the 2007–2008 school year, the second win in as many years, and that year the girls' cross country team won the state title.
 Monticello High School won the VHSL Group AA state football title in 2007.
 Charlottesville High School's boys' soccer team were state champs again in 2019, when it won the VHSL Class 4A Championship.